scare-scale/ScareScale/src/content/movie/the-invisible-man-2020.md

     suspense: 7
     psychological: 3
 tmdbBackdropId: /tweDJNQzBGgsWVF5MC8JhSAk07p.jpg
+synopsis: "When Cecilia's abusive ex takes his own life and leaves her his fortune, she suspects his death was a hoax.
+As a series of coincidences turn lethal, Cecilia works to prove that she is being hunted by someone nobody can see."
 ---
-When Cecilia's abusive ex takes his own life and leaves her his fortune, she suspects his death was a hoax.
-As a series of coincidences turn lethal, Cecilia works to prove that she is being hunted by someone nobody can see.